github/docs/content/actions/migrating-to-github-actions/automated-migrations/automating-migration-with-github-actions-importer.md

 $ gh actions-importer configure
 ```

-Once you are granted access to the preview, you will be able to access further reference documentation about using environment variables.

 ## Using the {% data variables.product.prodname_actions_importer %} CLI

 Use the subcommands of `gh actions-importer` to begin your migration to {% data variables.product.prodname_actions %}, including `audit`, `forecast`, `dry-run`, and `migrate`.